1. What defines the beginning and end of a session?

 In this example, when the button with the ID mybtn is clicked, a custom event named my_btn_clicked is sent to UXCam.

-1. Why is my email input not being occluded?
+3. Why is my email not occluded automatically?

-A: The email input will only be occluded if the input type is explicitly set to email.
+The email input will only be occluded if the input type is explicitly set to email.
 If the input field has its type set to text instead of email, it will not be occluded by default.
-Make sure that the input type is correctly defined as email to ensure occlusion, as described in the documentation.

-A: UXCam relies on the CSS files that were available at the time the session was recorded.
+UXCam relies on the CSS files that were available at the time when the session was recorded.
 If these assets become unavailable or restricted, the replay may not display styles correctly.

 Common reasons why styles may not load: